acailic/acailic.github.io/_notes/oca-chapter-1.md

  So the expression becomes false = !b2.
 And this is illegal because false is a value and not a variable!
 ```

--JVM looks for a method named main() which takes an array of Strings as input and returns nothing (i.e. the return type is void).  it doesn't find such a method java.lang.NoSuchMethodError.
+- JVM looks for a method named main() which takes an array of Strings as input and returns nothing (i.e. the return type is void).  it doesn't find such a method java.lang.NoSuchMethodError.

--java.lang.Error does not extend Exception class.
+- java.lang.Error does not extend Exception class.
 It  extends java.lang.Throwable and so it can be "thrown".

 Keyword | Type
 ------------ | -------------